-This degree program consists of \star 162 overall.
-The first three years (\star 99) are taken in the Faculty of Arts (see §43.10) and the last two years (\star 63) are taken in the Faculty of Education.
+The Department of Music and the Faculty of Education offer two five-year integrated programs of \star 162 each, leading to the degrees of Bachelor of Music and Bachelor of Education (Elementary), and Bachelor of Music and Bachelor of Education (Secondary).
+The first three years (\star 99) are taken in the Faculty of Arts and the last two years (\star 63) are taken in the Faculty of Education.